 Colorful Flowers, Colorful Fruit

 Birds, bees, and butterflies love these blossoms, and the tasty fruit that follows is enjoyed by hungry birds and wildlife.
 There are considerable differences in fruit as well as flowers.
 ‘Calocarpa’ produces glossy red fruit, while the Japanese flowering crab features yellow fruit with a rosy blush.
 ‘Prairifire’ retains its small dark fruit through winter, and only in late February or March do ravenous birds and squirrels pick off the dried globes.

 The Views from Evening Island

 As the walk continues across Evening Island, a new complement of plants borders the crabapples.
 These will bloom later in the season, after the trees have fully leafed out and are full of fruit.
 Low-growing dark pink roses, bluebeards, seas of ornamental grasses, and Golden Shower coreopsis will create a painter’s masterpiece of color and texture, whether viewed up close or from across the lake.
 From all points, the reflected images of flowering trees are intensified in the water.
 When the petals drop and the wind picks up, it truly seems to rain with flowers.

 A Shady Reflection

-Crossing the Serpentine affords another perfect time to look back at the ring of nonstop blooming beauty.
-As the bridge reconnects with the Main Island, a shadier environment is revealed, with ligularia, hosta, fern, Jacob’s ladder, and Solomon’s seal growing low, while the crabapples claim the sunnier high spots.
+Crossing the Serpentine Bridge affords another perfect time to look back at the ring of nonstop blooming beauty.
+As the bridge reconnects with the main island, a shadier environment is revealed, with ligularia, hosta, fern, Jacob’s ladder, and Solomon’s seal growing low, while the crabapples claim the sunnier high spots.
 The walk around the Great Basin has as many special moments of discovery as there are plants and flowers.
 The picture-perfect moments of today will not be the same as tomorrow.
 Come back soon.